 \subsection{MPC based on real number secret sharing}

-In this section, we will give a brief introduction to the ideas from \cite{Katrine_Shamir} and some of the obstacles they have to circumvent in order to apply Shamir's scheme over the real numbers.
-One of the obstacles is that if the shares are constructed from the polynomial in \eqref{eq:Shamir_pol_field} the information the shares carry about the secret is dependent on how close the evaluation point is to $0$.
+We give a brief introduction to the ideas from \cite{Katrine_Shamir}.
+One of the obstacles they had was that if the shares were constructed from the polynomial in \eqref{eq:Shamir_pol_field} the information leakage from the shares depends on how close the evaluation point is to $0$.
 Furthermore, there is no uniform distribution on the real axis.